Ibus Typing Booster – To Speedup your Typing skill

 It provides full featured and simple user friendly interface for input method.
 The purpose of application is to make typing of native languages more easier and faster by providing completion and spell checking suggestions.
-It is a new input framework for Linux OS.
+It’s a new input framework for Linux OS.

 The project was started in 2010 for Fedora 15 and supported only a few languages.
-Now it supports almost all languages, except Chinese, Japanese and few others.
+Now it supports almost all languages, except Chinese, Japanese and very few.

 They have recently added the great feature which capable to type different languages at the same time without having to switch between languages.